12three7/12three7/README.md

 - even though i'm a music producer, i've never made a music-related program.
 - i like playing (and modding) mindustry. and i have captured 160 sectors in the (mindustry) campaign. *and i've never captured sector 24.*
 - most of my art/sprites/music are weird and very experimental.
-- binary0011 isn't my first mindustry mod, and even that mod has a hjson version.
+- binary0011 isn't my first mindustry mod, *and that mod has a hjson version.*
 - i have a [youtube channel](youtube.com/1237yt).

 ## Github Stats.